boreec/Space-Race/README.md

+warning: this repository is a backup mirror for https://gitlab.com/boreec/space-race

 # Space Race

 This game is an amateur reproduction of the [Space Race](https://en.wikipedia.org/wiki/Space_Race_(video_game)) game initially created by Atari, Inc. in 1973.